jmadelaine/ts-guardian/README.md

 const parseUser = parserFor<User>(isUser)
 ```

-Iff the type predicate from `isUser` is not compatible with the `User` type, then we get a TypeScript compiler error telling us this. 🎉
+If the type predicate from `isUser` is not compatible with the `User` type, then we get a TypeScript compiler error telling us this. 🎉

 Not only that, but the syntax is clean, concise, and readable.
 Nice! 😎